 A student's academic progress toward meeting SAP requirements is evaluated at the end of each semester.
-The student's cumulative grade point average, and the student's rate of completion are reviewed to determine satisfactory academic progress.
+The student's cumulative grade point average and rate of completion are reviewed to determine satisfactory academic progress.
 The student must meet all of the minimum standards to be considered in good standing.